Wavesonics/compose-multiplatform-file-picker/README.md

 # ComposeMultiplatformFilePicker
-A multiplatform compose widget for picking files
+A multiplatform compose widget for picking files.

+Support Desktop and Android